surge-synthesizer/surge-synthesizer.github.io/nightly-xt.md

 <b>Current build: {% include latest_xt_version %} built at {% include latest_xt_build_time %}</b>

-You can always find the beta release in <a href="https://github.com/surge-synthesizer/releases-xt/releases/tag/Nightly">every available format here</a>, but for convenience, direct download links for our most popular platforms are below.
+You can always find the latest nightly release in <a href="https://github.com/surge-synthesizer/releases-xt/releases/tag/Nightly">every available format here</a>, but for convenience, direct download links for our most popular platforms are below.

 <ul>
 <li><a href="{% include latest_xt_win_x64_url %}">Windows 64-bit .exe installer</a></li>